 You can get transcripts on IRS.gov, by calling the IRS at 800-908-9946 and using the automated prompts, or with the IRS2Go mobile phone app.
 You can also mail in IRS Form 4506T-EZ to request transcripts by mail or fax.

-- The first webinar will help get you prepared to fill out the FAFSA by making sure you have all the necessary paperwork, review how to obtain your FAFSA ID and answer questions related to divorce, untaxed income, and other common situations that may trip people up.
+- The online workshop will help get you prepared to fill out the FAFSA by making sure you have all the necessary paperwork, review how to obtain your FAFSA ID and answer questions related to divorce, untaxed income, and other common situations that may trip people up.
 The workshop will also walk through the actual FAFSA form so you’ll know what to expect.

 We want you to be financially prepared for the upcoming school year.
-October 1st is right around the corner.
 Don’t procrastinate!